Shredmetal/llmtest/docs/guides/best-practices.md

 ## Understanding Behavioral Testing

+When testing LLM applications, focus on describing what your application should do rather than how it should do it.

-Behavioral testing focuses on validating that outputs exhibit expected characteristics and behaviors.
+Behavioral testing focuses on validating that outputs exhibit expected characteristics and behaviors in a declarative manner.
 For example:

 Expected Behavior: